TL Blogging Challenge #15 – What would be one (or two) items on your library wish list? Why? How might you get this item?

 Until then, I’ll start the new school year with some (kind of) realistic goals, a cordless drill, and a few calls to our district operations.

-The photos in this blog post were taken by me, Collette J. They are licensed under a Creative Commons Attribution-Noncommercial-Share-alike 4.0 International License.
+The photos in this blog post were taken by me, Collette J / Mrs. J in the Library.
+They are licensed under a Creative Commons Attribution-Noncommercial-Share-alike 4.0 International License.